www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

         * [ ] Check if proposal is working in DemandSelector.
         * [ ] Consider starting default optimization with repair and without any allocations, as the likelihood to be useful is probably low.
     * [x] Use new optimization tree for better optimization status info in editor. -> This is now named EditorOptimization.
+* [ ] Improve runtime performance, as otherwise one cannot test optimizing this problem.
+    * [x] Improve set performance.
+        * [x] Replace HashSet with trove4js THashSet, as Java's HashSet iterator can be extremely slow.
+        * [x] Move legacy hashset creation to dedicated interface class, in order to make it easily replaceable.
+            * [x] Declare factory interface. -> LegacySetFactory
+            * [x] Declare factory singleton. -> LegacySets
+            * [x] Create HashSet legacy factory.
+            * [x] Create THashSet legacy factory.
+        * [x] Try out Eclipse collections, as this project is still active.
+        * [o] Simplify set factories. -> It is not the best, but OK.
+        * [x] Document HashSet removal.
+        * [x] Try out JMH: https://www.bobulous.org.uk/coding/jmh/String-split.html
+            * [x] UnifiedSet may support faster removal of any element, by using internal methods. -> I think, that this is not that useful for now.
+            * [x] Test table format.
+            * [x] Consider avoiding using sets in table and reason in source code why these stay, if these stay.
+                * [x] lines attribute
+                * [x] indexesOfFree
+            * [x] beforeRemovalSubscriber vs. afterRemovalSubscriber -> afterRemovalSubscriber is deprecated and should be removed.
+                * [x] Remove usage of afterRemovalSubscriber and subscribeToAfterRemoval.
+                * [x] Remove afterRemovalSubscriber and subscribeToAfterRemoval.
+            * [x] Note why beforeRemovalSubscriber is used.
+            * [x] Execute JMH test in daily CI.
+            * [x] Check performance without runtime checks. -> This is already the case via the current IDE config.
+    * [x] Check modification counts.
+        * [x] Create a faster version of ThenAtLeastRater, which rating is slightly incorrect on an individual line level, but is correct on the GroupId level.
+          -> It is called ThenAtLeastFastRater.
+        * [x] Create a faster Version of hasSize. -> It is called HasSizeFast.
+    * [x] INLINE_STANDARD_FACTORIES does not seem to be active. -> This was just an incorrect setting in the debug configuration of the IDE: in Java system properties are set via -D parameters and not via environment variables.
+    * [ ] Find hotpaths via VisualVM sampler and `sports-course-planning.txt`.
+    * [x] A table's removeAny of the first then constraint node majorly worsens the runtime performance.
+    * [x] The lookup system is crazy.
+    * [o] Do bulk adds between problems of the composed problem. -> This is not needed for now.
+        * [o] Are the problems inside an editor connected at all yet?
+    * [ ] If necessary, consider bulk adds and removes for constraint nodes and tables.
+    * [ ] Consider disabling solution history.
+    * [x] `Calculate solution` button cannot be clicked after the form processing.
+      -> This is caused by the fact, that net_splitcells_webserver_form_submit is called twice for one run.
+      The additional run is caused by the answer containing the current optimization status.
+    * [ ] Fully support net-splitcells-website-visually-replaceable via Tabulator.
 * [ ] Make it easier to understand the solution.
     * [ ] Add comments via optimizers to allocations, so that the user knows why a certain allocation was created by the optimizer.
 Consider adding this to the history table or as meta column to the solution table.
     * [ ] Store and show positive reason, why a certain supply has not a cost.